Accrual Bonds: See Z Bonds.

 Balloon-Payment Mortgages: An amortizing mortgage loan, that requires that the entire outstanding principal balance of the loan be repaid on a certain date.

 Basis Point (bp): One-hundredth of one percent.
-Normally used to describe the change in yield of a security (e.g., a yield increase from 7.13% to 7.14% would be a two basis point increase).
+Normally used to describe the change in yield of a security (e.g., a yield increase from 7.13% to 7.14% would be a one basis point increase).